iqb-berlin/load-test/go/README.md

 ### Results
 The script `summary.sh` is automatically called when all simulated users are finished.
 It parses the logfile and handily shows several values.
+Important metrics for the overall performance are the *number of errors* and the *total time* needed for loading all users.
+Deciding on the number of `retries` and `timeout` will have the *biggest impact* on the result.
+The less retries allowed and the timeout window shortened, the more users are considered as error.
+The numbers are to be selected according to ones own specific requirements.
+The number of automatic and manual retries is merely an indicator of how much the system can handle at once and should be mistaken as errors.
 Log files can be accessed in the `results` directory.
 Files are named by Unix-timestamp.

 ### Troubleshooting